Hyperramana8/Version-Control-CMPINF/README.md

 ## Test.ipynb
 This was just a test file ZKloibs uploaded to the lab.
 Testing how to upload files to github from Jupyter.

+## License
+License was taken from opensource.org
+The license is a